blackmambaza/badwords/README.md

 ## Requirements

-As of version 2, requires you either have an environment that understands ES2016 and beyond or a transpiler like Babel.
+Requires you either have an environment that understands ES2016 and beyond or a transpiler like Babel.

 ## Usage